 Although you might focus your choice on the 1ms vs. 4ms when selecting a monitor for your PC, certain factors can play a role in the monitor choice.
 You should be familiar with these specifications and key terms, especially if you want a gaming monitor.

 Large screen size is effective during gaming as it gives you more space to immerse yourself in the game due to large visions, which provide you with nice visions.
 You may pay higher prices for a large screen, and the ms will not matter with a large screen because no one is likely to notice low displays on a large screen.

 2. Panel Type

 You will choose a panel type that will sync with your response time and image clarity.
-Some of the panel types you can consider for your monitor include TN and IPS, as they give more clarity and have a high response rate.
+Some panel types you can consider for your monitor include TN and IPS, which give more clarity and have a high response rate.

 You can switch from one panel to another depending on your gaming needs.
 You may enhance your panel type with the 1ms as it supports a wide range of color patterns and does not result in ghost images.